netlify/zuora-ruby-client/docs/OrdersApi.md

 api_instance = Zuora::OrdersApi.new

-order_number = "order_number_example" # String | The order number.
+order_number = 'order_number_example' # String | The order number.

 opts = {
-  entity_id: "entity_id_example", # String | The Id of the entity that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
-  entity_name: "entity_name_example" # String | The [name of the entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity/B_Introduction_to_Entity_and_Entity_Hierarchy#Name_and_Display_Name) that you want to access.
-Note that you must have permission to access the entity.
-For more information, see [REST Authentication](https://www.zuora.com/developer/api-reference/#section/Authentication/Entity-Id-and-Entity-Name).
+  zuora_entity_ids: 'zuora_entity_ids_example' # String | An entity ID.
+If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
-  as_of_date: Date.parse("2013-10-20") # Date | Billing states of the order will be calculated as of this date.
+  as_of_date: Date.parse('2013-10-20') # Date | Billing states of the order will be calculated as of this date.
 Invoices with the invoice date later than this date will not be counted into the billed amount.
 The default value is today.
 }

 begin
   #Get billing information for order
-  result = api_instance.get_order_billing_info(order_number, opts)
+  result = api_instance.g_et_order_billing_info(order_number, opts)
   p result
 rescue Zuora::ApiError => e
-  puts "Exception when calling OrdersApi->get_order_billing_info: #{e}" end
+  puts "Exception when calling OrdersApi->g_et_order_billing_info: #{e}" end
 ```